Blue-Bag/ansible-role-pound/README.md

 This Ansible role enables users to install and configure the pound reverse proxy, load balancer and HTTPS front-end for Web server(s)

+Updated to include the build from source tasks

+Changelog:

+ - build from source
+ - get from apsis.ch or if that fails get from https://github.com/goochjj/pound/tree/upstream/branch/v2.7
+ - create DH Params (although) not used as compiled with --with-dh=2048 in any case

+ ToDo:
+  - consider if we need to set --with-maxbuf=8192 (default = 4096)

+Apsis - pgp = iEYEABECAAYFAlTGb7kACgkQq3LGKoaR3QJUxwCdFVEZszYnet9a2BWcwkFMzcbP
+frsAn0x07+n1godgsT3UCLBx2Wlu09Eq
+=nTJD

 Requirements
 ------------